dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 ## scalafmt

 I find myself being inconsistent with regards to optional brace usage and new control flow syntax usage.
-The bigger the squad, the bigger the inconsistencies will be.
-You can enforce this via tooling.
+The bigger the squad, the greater inconsistencies will accrue.
+You can solve this via tooling.
 In my `.scalafmt.conf`, I've settled for

 ```
 version = 3.8.3